namarks/dopeventures/README.md

 4. **"Address already in use" Error**:
    - Kill existing process: `pkill -f uvicorn`
    - Or use a different port: `--port 8889`

+5. **Frontend/Backend Connection Issues**:
+   - Ensure frontend is running on port 8889 and backend on port 8888
+   - Check that `website/config.js` has the correct `BASE_URL`
+   - Verify CORS settings allow requests from localhost:8889

 ## Security Notes